tari-labs/tari-university/src/cryptography/digital_signatures/schnorr_signatures.md

 But in actual fact, they're old news!
 The Schnorr signature is considered the simplest digital signature scheme to be provably secure in a random oracle model.
 It is efficient and generates short signatures.
-It was covered by U.S. Patent 4,995,082 which expired in February 2008 [WP1].
+It was covered by U.S. Patent 4,995,082 which expired in February 2008 [[1]].

 ## So why all the fuss?

-What makes Schnorr signatures so interesting (and [potentially dangerous](#key_cancellation_attack)) is their simplicity.
+What makes Schnorr signatures so interesting (and [potentially dangerous](#key-cancellation-attack)) is their simplicity.
 Schnorr signatures are _linear_, so you have some nice properties.

 Elliptic curves have the multiplicative property.
 So if you have two scalars _x, y_ with corresponding points, _X, Y_,